- Co-founder of Hi

 - Kamakura (Japan)

-Sept-January 2014 note: I'm currently finishing a book project which is consuming all of my time.
+January-June 2014 note: I'm currently finishing a book project which is consuming all of my time.
 Apologies for not being able to meet / respond to all requests for mentorship or interviews.
 Thanks for understanding.
-I hope to have more time in the start of 2014.
+I hope to have more time the second half of 2014!

 I love the culture of startups: the optimism, the naiveté, the confusion, the chaos, the compression.
 I regularly mentor and consult with "publishing related" (a vast and growing category if there ever was one) startups and try to nurture connections where connections should be.